gallantries/gallantries.github.io/handbook.md

 # Conclusion

-We hope this guide gave you an overview of a Gallantries event, helped you to manage the logistics of the event organization.
+We hope this guide gave you an overview of how to organize a Gallantries event, and will help you manage the logistics of the event organization.

 # References